For many people in the Western world, the number 13 has a bad reputation.

 What Happens to the 13th Floor?

-The next time you’re heading up to your hotel room, go ahead and check the buttons to see what they’ve decided to name their 13th floor.
+The next time you’re headed up to a hotel room, check out the buttons and see what they’ve named their 13th floor.

 Read Also >> How Late Can You Check into a Hotel?

-Is Suspicion of the Number 13 Founded?
+Is the Number 13 Actually Unlucky?

-Apollo 13 suffered an oxygen tank explosion on April 13th before returning safely to earth two days later.
+Apollo 13 suffered an oxygen tank explosion on April 13th before returning safely to Earth two days later.